w11k/diff-patch-sync/README.md

 ## Demo

-See a running demo of a collaborative todo-app containing **Angular 7** frontend and **NestJS** Rest backend on Node.js server.
+See a running demo of a collaborative todo-app containing **Angular 8** frontend and **NestJS** Rest backend on Node.js server.

-It is recommended to use two different browsers (e.g. Chrome and Firefox) or two instances of Chrome in _private mode ("Ctrl + Shift + n")_ because IndexedDB is used and the instances should not share the database.
+It is recommended to use two different browsers (e.g. Chrome and Firefox) or two instances of Chrome (one instance in _private mode ("Ctrl + Shift + n")_) because IndexedDB is used and the instances should not share their databases.

 **[Demo Todo App](http://todo-app.w11k.de/)**